EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

 ## Installation

-    npm install liveapicreator-admin-cli
+    npm install liveapicreator-admin-cli -g

+    note: MAC users may need to use $sudo npm install ...

-Please note that, on Windows (and sometimes Mac), `npm install` will create an executable called `liveapicreatoradmin` in your `<node_modules>/.bin` directory.
+Please note that, on Windows (and sometimes Mac), `npm install` will create an executable called `liveapicreatoradmin` in your {userhome}/`<node_modules>/.bin` directory.
 If this directory is not in your `PATH`, you will probably want to fix that, otherwise you'll have to specify the full path to the executable.
-You can also try npm install -g liveapicreator-admin-cli
+You can also try npm install liveapicreator-admin-cli -g

 ***
 ## Login